seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   The key is the chance of the zone being reached inside seven days multiplied by the distance from the anchor to the target in per cent — both numbers the run already computes and both already printed, so no input, constant or threshold is introduced and nothing here is a score (map inv.
 32).
-It is a ranking key exactly as the `СОЗРЕВАЕТ` section already has one (§4), and it gates nothing: a row's admission is unchanged, only its position on the page. **The top of this table is the first thing the Boss reads and he reads it as the best idea in the answer.** Ordering by fill probability puts the smallest trade there by construction, because the nearest limit is the one asking for the least movement.
+It is a ranking key and nothing more, and it gates nothing: a row's admission is unchanged, only its position on the page. **The top of this table is the first thing the Boss reads and he reads it as the best idea in the answer.** Ordering by fill probability puts the smallest trade there by construction, because the nearest limit is the one asking for the least movement.